KenjiRN/KenjiRN/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Front-end / Quality
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, HTML/CSS(Flexbox, Sass, Grid, Bootstrap), Cypress, Node Js
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤞 I’m looking for help with Jobs, Open to work
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...